ENGINEERING THE FUTURE OF THE NORTH

 What do I need to do?

-You need to be able to attend our training event at Edge Hill University on 21st September 2019.
+You need to be able to attend our training event at Edge Hill University (Early November 2019).
 And deliver your finished workshop at a public engagement event at least ONE of the following locations

 Wigan – January 2020